 Statement of Contributions to the Canada Pension Plan

-• you worked in Quebec and at least 1 other province and currently reside in Quebec, or
+• you worked in Quebec and at least 1 other province and currently live in Quebec

-• you worked in Quebec and at least 1 other province, you currently reside outside of Canada and your last province of residence in Canada was Quebec
+• you worked in Quebec and at least 1 other province, you currently live outside of Canada, and your last residence in Canada was Quebec

 Contact Retraite Québec for more information.